Bailrigg FM

 Bailrigg FM (formerly known as University Radio Bailrigg (URB) and Radio Bailrigg) is a student radio station at Lancaster University.
 It operates in a music format predominantly featuring pop, but also broadcasts news, drama, comedy, and entertainment.
 During evening and weekend hours, programming moves to specialist content where presenters are free (within reason) to play whatever they wish.

 Bailrigg is one of the oldest student radio stations in the country, as well as being the first student station to broadcast on FM.
 It airs 24 hours a day, seven days a week, all year round.
-Bailrigg first broadcast on FM as part of a one-month, 25W Restricted Services Licence in March 1994 under the directorship of Paul Dale.
+Bailrigg first broadcast on FM as part of a one-month, 25W Restricted Service Licence in March 1994 under the directorship of Paul Dale.
 It had previously applied for a licence in September 1993 but was turned down by the Radio Authority due to the launch of The Bay in March of that year.

 It originally broadcast to the university on 312m Medium Wave using an inductive loop aerial system around the various halls of residence.
 Now listeners can tune in on campus on 95.3 MHz, or listen anywhere in the world using the station's live webstream.
-Bailrigg holds several large events throughout the year, including a seven-day Freshers' Week outside broadcast and coverage of the Lancaster University Students' Union (LUSU) sabbatical elections.
+Bailrigg FM holds several large events throughout the year, including a seven-day Freshers' Week outside broadcast and coverage of the Lancaster University Students' Union (LUSU) sabbatical elections.
 During the Roses Tournament the station joins with University Radio York (URY) to provide programming across both campuses.

 The station has received several national Student Radio Awards over the years, including Best Website, Best Station Sound and more recently Best Technical Achievement.

-It was announced in April 2019 that LUSU would stop funding the license required to broadcast FM frequencies, and as such the station would only be available online from August onwards.
-After protest over the decision however, funding was given in August for the license to be renewed.

-On December 7th 2022 at 12PM, the station's frequency was changed from 87.7 FM to 95.3 FM.